rauhs/klang/README.md

 every log call.
 It is not added to the message itself but instead is added as meta data to the log call.
 This meta data is invisible to the GUI.
 You can see it by clicking on a log message and checking your browser console.
+Check out the demo (see above) and click on some messages to see the data dumped in your browser's console.

 If this approch of Klang's macros is too inflexible to you then you can [head over to the wiki](https://github.com/rauhs/klang/wiki/Flexible-macros-recipe)